-At the October 2014 Regional Assembly, the Christian Church in Kansas adopted two regional priorities upon which we continue to focus our ministries: 1) Mission and 2) Spirituality.
+Regional priority of the Christian Church in Kansas is Spirituality.
 Read more about our ministry priorities here.

-Our diverse staff includes a Regional Minister, Deputy Regional Minister, two Associate Regional Ministers, and a part-time Coordinator of Women’s Ministries operating out of three offices: Topeka, Great Bend, and our Disciples Center at Tawakoni.
+Our diverse staff includes three Regional Ministers, and a part-time Coordinator of Women’s Ministries operating out of three offices: Topeka, Great Bend, and our Disciples Center at Tawakoni.
 Assisting them is a five member support staff team.
 Read more about and contact our regional staff here.

 The region is divided up into five districts, High Plains, Central, Northeast, Southeast and South Central, that are served by a district minister.
 Each district plans events and workshops to help congregational leaders and bring a sense of unity across the entire region.
 Read more about and contact our district offices here.

 The Regional Board consisting of 31 representatives from across the region assists and oversees the various functions of the Christian Church in Kansas.
 Officers are elected at the Regional Assembly held in even number years.
 Read more about the regional board and it’s members here.